-Southwest Airlines employees accused of having a “whites only” break room in lawsuit
+Southwest Airlines employees accused of having a “whites-only” break room in lawsuit

 Southwest Airlines employees created a “whites-only” break room at Houston’s Hobby Airport, according to a discrimination lawsuit filed by a former employee who was fired from Southwest in 2017.

-In the lawsuit, filed in federal court Wednesday, Jamel Parker alleged that the break room—called the “WB” according to USA Today—was used by Southwest employees for years until an airport renovation turned it into a supervisor’s office.
-Parker also claims a noose made of bungee cords was hung by a Southwest gate at the airport and that the airline subjected black employees to “extreme race discrimination.”
+In the lawsuit, filed in federal court on Wednesday, Jamel Parker alleged that the break room—called the “WB,” according to USA Today—was used by Southwest employees for years until an airport renovation turned it into a supervisor’s office.
+Parker also claims a noose made of bungee cords was hung by a Southwest gate at the airport, and that the airline subjected black employees to “extreme race discrimination.”

 In addition to the horrifying throwback break room, Parker claims that the airline treated people differently based on their race.
 He alleges that he was fired after failing to report an incident involving running over a power cord, while white employees were merely disciplined for similar infractions.